 Tama: Yes!
 I have a really fun new $10.00 writing workshop with me LIVE (from anywhere in the world, and yes, it’s recorded!)
 It’s on line on July 19th.and it’s going to be an amazing experience!

 Lisa: You are such an inspiration.
-I encourage our readers to sign up!
+I encourage our readers to sign up so they can thrive as writers, too!
 Your workshops are the bomb.

 Tama Kieves, an honors graduate of Harvard Law School, left her law practice to write and help others create their most extraordinary lives.
 She is the bestselling author of This Time I Dance!
 Creating the Work You Love, and Inspired & Unstoppable: Wildly Succeeding in Your Life’s Work! and A Year without Fear: 365 Days of Magnificence.
 Her most recent book is Thriving through Uncertainty: Moving Beyond Fear of the Unknown and Making Change Work for You.